 The flower stems, which rise directly from the base, grow slightly taller than leaves and bear small clusters of mauve or purple flower heads.

-Some of different cultivars of chives include:
+Some of the different cultivars of chives include:

 1. Giant Siberian (Allium ledebourianum),